 After learning how to create a rubric assessment, you may now want to use the Google Doc sharing capabilities.
 This includes the ability to make a copy for each student, directly through the rubric assessment!

-Note - although this document refers to Google Docs throughout, this same process can be completed with Google Slides!
+➡️ Although this document refers to Google Docs throughout, this same process can be completed with Google Slides.

-- If you receive an error message when assigning an assessment with a Google Doc, try logging out of Otus and Google completely, then logging back in.
+Are you getting an error message when assigning an assessment with a Google Doc?
+Try logging out of Otus and Google completely, then logging back in.
 To completely log out of Otus, select your profile icon on the bottom-left portion of the screen, then select Log Out.

 ❗ If selecting "Make a copy for each student", please check out the FAQ section below for more details.

+Step 5: Assign the rubric assessment.
 The process of assigning a rubric assessment with a Google Doc attached is the same as assigning any other assessment.
-This section will outline what happens once the assessment has been assigned.

-- The main teacher of the class will be able to see the live Google Docs in the rubric assessment.
+In Otus: the main teacher and any co-teachers of the class will be able to see the live Google Docs in the rubric assessment.
+See details below.

 💡 Tip from the Otus Team: want to filter out all of those emails?
 Check out this resource to learn how.